vero-andrea97/frogger-game/README.txt

-All code was dome by me except the drawing section which was provided by my instructors.
+All code was done by me except the drawing section which was provided by my instructors.